 - Any wooden pulling boat propelled by two or more oars.

-- Any mechanically-powered vessel built pre-1973 or after 1973 to a traditional design, with inboard propulsion.
+- Any mechanically-powered vessel built pre-1975 or after 1975 to a traditional design, with inboard propulsion.

 Falmouth Classics Association Ltd reserves the right to accept or refuse an entry.